 Today we will be going over the ultimate truck straps guide with information from the tie-down experts for the trucking industry.
 Learn how the different types of truck straps play a part in cargo securement and some of the most commonly asked questions about trucking straps from the experts.

 As 2019 continues to become an ever-growing era for online shopping part of the ever-growing demand to keep websites shipping orders is being able to transport them safely to the customer’s doorstep.
 As margins become more competitive on a national scale for online orders, the shipping and transportation industries are receiving more and more pressure to have no room for error.

 So what can you do to help fix this major problem?
-You can play your part in helping to fix unsafe cargo being transported around the United States by using reputable tie down straps that are rated to secure your load safely without going over the recommended Working Load Limit.
-The Working Load Limit (WLL) is used to keep motorists and cargo to arrive safely to its destination by using 1/3 of the breaking strength, or in other words the ultimate amount of strength before breaking.
+You can play your part in helping to fix unsafe cargo being transported around the United States by using reputable tie-down straps that are rated to secure your load safely without going over the recommended Working Load Limit.
+The Working Load Limit (WLL) is used to keep motorists and cargo arriving safely to its destination by using 1/3 of the breaking strength, or in other words the ultimate amount of strength before breaking.

 The next time you are driving down the highway count how much debris you can spot on the side of the road within a 10-mile period.
 You will notice there is a real problem on the roadways for both amateur and professional truck drivers using improper securement practices that could result in real danger.